l23steve/L23-Lilac/README.md

 ## Features

-- **Resource discovery** – `lilac scan` queries AWS APIs and serializes the results as YAML files that are easy to inspect and version.
+- **Tagged discovery** – `lilac scan` only collects AWS resources that include a `namespace` tag matching the provided value.
-- **Validation** – `lilac validate` can check resources against the CloudFormation specification, ensuring property names and types are correct.
+- **Validation** – `lilac validate` can check resource files against the CloudFormation specification.
-- **Change planning** – `lilac plan` compares your YAML definitions with the live environment and reports resources to create, update or delete.
+- **Change planning** – `lilac plan` compares your YAML definitions with the tagged resources found in AWS and reports creations, updates and deletions.
-- **Dependency ordering** – resources can declare dependencies and Lilac uses a graph to process them in a safe order.
-- **Detail stripping** – transient `details` fields are ignored during diffs so insignificant changes do not cause noise.
+- **Deployment** – basic create, update and delete operations for supported resource types (currently S3 buckets).

 ## Scanning resources

-Run `lilac scan` to discover infrastructure resources and write them as YAML files.
-The command calls the `scan_resources` function from `lilac.services.scanner` to perform the AWS lookup.
+Run `lilac scan --namespace <env>` to discover infrastructure resources tagged with that namespace and write them as YAML files.
+The command uses `scan_resources` which filters AWS resources by the `namespace` tag.

 ## Planning changes

-Run `lilac plan` to see what resources would be created, updated or deleted when comparing your YAML files to the live AWS environment.
-The command relies on `scan_resources` to discover the current state.
+Run `lilac plan --namespace <env>` to see what resources would be created, updated or deleted compared to the tagged resources in AWS.
+Only resources with the matching tag are considered.

 ## Deploying changes

-Use `lilac deploy` to apply a plan.
-The command lists all create and update operations, highlights any resources that will be recreated, and requests confirmation before execution.
-Add `--dry-run` to preview the actions without making changes.
+Use `lilac deploy --namespace <env>` to apply a plan for resources tagged with that namespace.
+The command lists all create and update operations, highlights recreations, asks for confirmation and supports `--dry-run` to preview changes.

 ## What sets Lilac apart